Ratsemaat/HOSE_code_generator/README.md

 * Explicit hydrogens are needed.
 Chiral centres with e.g. only three atoms around a carbon will be ignored. *get_Hose_codes_from_file* adds hydrogens internally.
 * If hydrogens are added, we recommend using the function *makeUpDownBonds* once after adding hydrogens.
 This is because often only one wedge bond is given in cases where the hydrogen is missing, and it is assumed that the opposite wedge bond is on the hydrogen, which is made explicit by *makeUpDownBonds*.
 Again, *get_Hose_codes_from_file* does this internally.
 * The parameter *strict* (default false) determines if carbon centres with one wedge bond only are considered or not.
 Strictly speaking this is not possible (around a carbon, three bonds can never be in a plane), but it is used and found in the literature.
 With *strict=true*, they are ignored.
 Notice that we do not recommend to add missing hs automatically, not using *makeUpDownBonds*, and using *strict=false* together.
 The configuration may be different in that case from what is taken from two wedge bonds.

+### Command line program

+There is also a command line program.
+It generates HOSE codes from a mol file.
+It can be run, if the code is unpacked, using
+>python3 -m hosegen

+or

+>python3 HOSE_code_generator-main.zip

+with the zip download.